-This harbour town is full of maritime history and comes with stunning views of the Snowdonia National Park.
+The harbour town of Porthmadog is full of maritime history and comes with stunning views of the Snowdonia National Park.

-Located in Gwynedd in the North West of Wales this beautiful coastal town was famed for exporting slate and is a must for railway enthusiasts.
+Located in Gwynedd in the North West of Wales, Porthmadog is a beautiful coastal town that is a must for railway enthusiasts.

 - Snowdonia National Park - Home of Wales' highest mountain Snowdon plus over 90 other peaks and 100 lakes.
 The scenery of Snowdonia is truly breath-taking.